 Adam Greenlee, MD, grew up on a beef cattle farm in rural Southwestern Pennsylvania, before moving on to Colgate University and graduating with a BA in history.
 After completing his undergraduate degree, he taught English in South Korea as a Fulbright English Teaching Assistant and worked within the Office of AIDS Research at the National Institutes of Health.
 He received his medical degree from the University of Pittsburgh School of Medicine and remained in Pittsburgh for training in the UPMC St. Margaret/WPIC combined family medicine/psychiatry residency program.
 His personal interests include improving the interface between mental and physical health and health care systems that improve patient care through integrating physical and behavioral health.
 While not at work, he enjoys spending time with his family, books, animals, and enjoying the great outdoors.

-Behavioral Health Clinicians at Champlain Islands Health Center
+Mental Health Clinicians at Champlain Islands Health Center

 Sarah Gerdeman, LICSW, LADC is a licensed clinical social worker and addictions counselor.
 Sarah has experience providing individual and group counseling to people with depression, anxiety, trauma, addiction and life stress concerns.
 She will be available to meet with new and existing medical patients at Champlain Islands Health Center and Riverside Health Center for counseling services.
 She received her master’s degree in Social Work from Syracuse University.
 She moved to Vermont in 1998 and is thrilled to be working so close to home.